Pin It A comforting, rustic soup featuring creamy white beans and aromatic fennel—perfect for a quick, nourishing meal from pantry and fridge staples.

 Calories 255 Total Fat 7 g Carbohydrates 36 g Protein 11 g

-Pin It The simple flavors come together beautifully for an easy nourishing soup perfect any day.
+The simple flavors come together beautifully for an easy nourishing soup perfect any day.

 Recipe Questions & Answers